Globidev/corewa-rs/README.md

 Parameters can be one of three types:
  - `Register`: one of the 16 registers available
  - `Direct`: an immediate numeric value
- - `Indirect`: a pointer offset to a location in memory. the offset is be applied to the executing process' `pc` and the result is used to address a 32bit value in memory.
+ - `Indirect`: a pointer offset to a location in memory. the offset is applied to the executing process' `pc` and the result is used to address a 32bit value in memory.

-⚠ For most instructions that perform addressing, the *reach* is limited, in which case the `pc` offset will be wrapped within a `(-512, 512)` ring using a modulo operation.
+⚠ For most instructions that perform addressing, the *reach* is limited, in which case the `pc` offset is wrapped within a `(-512, 512)` ring using a modulo operation.
 The only three instructions that have unlimited reach are referred to as **long** instructions.

 Every instruction has an `opcode` and executes in a certain number of cycles.
 Some instructions can take different types of parameters and therefore need an additional **p**arameter **c**ode **b**yte (`pcb`) when encoded (more details in the encoding section).